Assassin's Creed Mirage: Additional content

 Ubisoft announced that they would release an exclusive mission titled The Forty Thieves for players who pre-ordered the game.
 A Deluxe Edition of Mirage includes the base game, a Prince of Persia–inspired pack featuring additional weapons and cosmetic items, the game's soundtrack, and a digital artbook.
 The Prince of Persia pack is also available for purchase separately.

 In July 2023, it was confirmed by game director Stéphane Boudon that Ubisoft had no plans to release any post-launch downloadable content.

 In August 2023, Ubisoft confirmed that Mirage would have cosmetic microtransactions, in the form of "cosmetic bundles that will be purchasable directly on first-party stores at launch".

 On 12 December 2023, a free update for the game was released, introducing a New Game Plus mode, a legacy outfit inspired by Bayek's robes from Assassin's Creed Origins, and various gameplay improvements and bug fixes, including improved parkour mechanics.
 A second free update, released on 20 February 2024, added a permadeath mode called "Full Synchronization", which upon completion offers players various rewards, including new outfits and dyes.

 Discovery Tour: Medieval Baghdad, the fourth installment of the Discovery Tour series introduced with Assassin's Creed Origins, was released for free on 4 September 2025.
 In contrast to the previous Discovery Tours, which served as educational modes for their respective games, this installment was released as a separate application for iOS and Android.
 Despite this, it functions similarly to its predecessors, allowing users to learn about the history and culture of 9th-century Baghdad while completing a short narrative campaign set in the world of Mirage.

 On 24 January 2025, French newspaper Les Echos reported that, following a diplomatic delegation to Saudi Arabia that Ubisoft CEO Yves Guillemot attended, the Public Investment Fund agreed to finance an expansion for Mirage.
 On 23 August 2025, Ubisoft confirmed that new content would be added to the game later that year, centered around the ancient city of al-Ula in Saudi Arabia.
-The expansion, titled Valley of Memory, was officially revealed with a trailer on 6 October 2025, and was released for free on 18 November.
+The DLC, titled Valley of Memory, was officially revealed with a trailer on 6 October 2025, and was released for free on 18 November.
 Set during the events of Mirage, it revolves around Basim's journey to al-Ula to uncover a mystery surrounding his father and is estimated to provide six hours of new content.
-Alongside the story expansion, Ubisoft also released a number of gameplay improvements, including additional difficulties, new weapon upgrades and parkour mechanics, and the ability to replay some completed missions to beat various challenges and unlock new rewards.
+Alongside the story expansion, Ubisoft also released an update for Mirage that introduced additional difficulties, new weapon upgrades and parkour mechanics, and the ability to replay some completed missions to beat various challenges and unlock rewards.